rossumai/keras-multi-gpu/blog/towards-efficient-multi-gpu-training-in-keras.md

 - *data parallelism* - parts of data mini-batch are distributed over GPUs and trained on the same model
 - *model parallelism* - parts of the model are distributed over GPUs and trained on the same mini-batch of data

 Nice overview is an a series of articles by Tim Dettmers: [Data Parallelism](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism/), [Model Parallelism](http://timdettmers.com/2014/11/09/model-parallelism-deep-learning/).
-It's recommended to use data-parallelism for convolutional and recurrent networks with a lot of computation and not too much parameters, while model parallelism for networks with too many parameters that would not fit within a single GPU memory (eg. layers of LSTM in GNMT).
+It's recommended to use data parallelism for convolutional and recurrent networks with a lot of computation and not too much parameters, while model parallelism for networks with too many parameters that would not fit within a single GPU memory (eg. layers of LSTM in GNMT).

 #### Limiting the scope